 Chemotherapeutic agents also have detrimental effects on spermatogenesis, causing temporary, long-term, or permanent gonadal toxicity in men.
 The relatively long time span of loss of functional sperm production, is based on the fact that the rapidly dividing differentiating spermatogonia are much more sensitive to killing than later stage germ cells, and that the kinetics of spermatogenesis is fixed and unchanged after cytotoxic treatments.
-Thus, the surviving later stage germ cells progress along their differentiation pathway but are not replaced by new cells that would have been derived from the differentiating spermatogonia that have been destructed.
+Thus, the surviving later stage germ cells progress along their differentiating spermatogonia that would have been derived from the differentiating spermatogonia that have been destructed.
 Hence there is a progressive loss of the more mature differentiating cells in a process called maturation depletion.